pixie-io/docs.px.dev/content/en/tutorials/pixie-101/infra-health.md

 > Clicking on any Kubernetes resource name in Pixie’s UI will open a script showing a high-level overview for that entity.

-2. Click on the name of a node in the top left “Nodes” table to follow the deep link to the `px/node` script for that node.
+2. Click on the name of a node in the top left **Nodes** table to follow the deep link to the `px/node` script for that node.
 This script may take a few seconds to execute.

 > The `px/node` script shows a similar set of information - CPU usage, memory usage, and network traffic - but just for the selected node.